marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 > I've been through lot of hicups because of unvalidated settings that were used in some obscure
 > and seldom used corner cases.

+The function `getConfig()` is part of the `createHooksApp()` context and provides a simple interface for accessing configuration values.

 **Point n.2:** Let extensions take over.
 The trick is to provide extensions with "setter" functions that can be used to affect some internal logic.
 Those setters could implement some type check and throw errors if misused by extensions.
 It makes it for a very neat API.

-**Point n.3:** Provide a default business logic in case no extension register into this particular hook.
+**Point n.3:** Provide a default business logic in case of no extension register into this particular hook.

 **Point n.4:** Implement the _ExpressJS Middleware_.
 No big deal here, you know how to handle this.